hannesdelbeke/brain/mirror - thomas j frank notes - hyperfocus.md

     - Most important aspect: **“…that only one productive or meaningful task consumes your attentional space.”**
 - The more demands there are on your time, the more critical it is to hyperfocus
     - Counterintuitive, as when we’re super-busy and overburdened, it feels like we should be juggling lots of tasks.
-- Hyperfocus is for complex tasks, not habits.
+- Hyperfocus is for complex tasks, not [[habit|habits]].
 Two reasons why:
-    - Requires willpower and mental energy to activate.
+    - Requires [[willpower]] and mental energy to activate.
 We have a limited store of this each day, so it’s best to use it on the complex things.
 Habit-based tasks are easy to initiate on an almost automatic basis.
     - Performance on complex tasks increases through conscious focus.
 However, performance on habit-based tasks _decreases_ through this focus.
         - _When you try to exert conscious control over something that has become unconscious or governed by muscle memory or instinct, you become worse at it.
 Your conscious mind is actually a lot weaker than your subconscious for these types of tasks.
 It’s slow, clumsy, and can only focus on one element – which is usually not enough.
 You clamp down on your subconscious mind’s ability to handle things._
         - _Example: When I was figure skating, I’d often try to consciously think about a specific move I was practicing.
 Sometimes, I’d end up performing worse than when I first tried it that day.
 I remember this particularly well for two-foot spins.
 I’d do a couple at the start of practice decently well, but then they’d get worse as I tried to consciously think about each step.
 Of course, in sports and skills like this, this is a necessary step to getting better.
 But it does take a lot of mental energy and makes you worse overall in the moment._